tonghuikang/blog/_posts/2025-08-03-use-everything-to-verify.md

 - The model generates 8 solutions.
 - If the solution is correct (as solely determined by the contents in `<boxed>` and `</boxed>`), the reward is 1.
 Otherwise, the solution is incorrect and the reward is 0.
 - With the mean reward and the standard deviation of the rewards, we compute the advantage of each solution so that the mean is zero and the standard deviation is 1 (hence "**Group Relative** Policy Optimization").
-- The advantage is used to calculate the loss on each token.
+- The advantage is used to calculate the loss on each token, and we update the weights with backpropagation.
 - Repeat until success (cycling between different math problems).

 This is how you can use a correct objective to build a verification environment to train the LLM to perform better at math problems.

-Note that you do not need the solution, you just need the answer.
-I will describe how we could have used the solution to build more and better environments.